leonardorleon/data_engineering_zoomcamp/04-analytics-engineering/Readme.md

 then rebuild the docker compose with `docker-compose build`

-and finally simply run the container in interactive mode with `docker-compose run --workdir="//usr/app/dbt/taxi_rides_ny" dbt-bq-dtc`
+and finally simply run the container in interactive mode with `docker-compose run -it --workdir="//usr/app/dbt/taxi_rides_ny" dbt-bq-dtc`

 afterwards the container will remain active and can enter from a different terminal with: `docker exec -it [container id] sh`